Cross-gender acting: French theatre

+19th and 20th century cross-gender acting

-Theatre, operas, plays, ballets and pantomime
+American and European theatre, operas, plays, ballets and pantomime

 A travesti is a theatrical term referring to the portrayal of a character in an opera, play, or ballet by a performer of the opposite sex.
 More specifically, a theatrical or operatic role in which an actress appears in male clothing is called a "breeches role" ("pants role" or "trouser role"), and roles once performed by a male soprano castrato may instead be performed by a female mezzo-soprano or contralto.

 In the late 19th century, one of the most famous actresses was Vesta Tilley, who worked in a music hall from age five well into her fifties.
 In the late 1890s, she was the highest paid woman in Britain.
 What made her so famous was her tendency to dress as a man and act out "masculine" scenes and roles.
 Centuries before, Julie d'Aubigny, aka "La Maupin" (1670–1707), had also been famous for her breeches roles.

 In 1904, Nina Boucicault originated the theatrical tradition of cross-sex casting for Peter Pan, continued thereafter by Maude Adams, Marilyn Miller, Eva Le Gallienne, Sandy Duncan, and Cathy Rigby, among others.
 In 1954 Mary Martin portrayed the title character in the musical Peter Pan.
 "The boy who would never grow up" is a classic trouser role, as is Cherubino in The Marriage of Figaro (by Beaumarchais).

 In pantomime plays that are traditionally adaptations of fairy tales and performed around Christmastide, the role of lead male was once commonly played by a principal boy—a young, attractive, female.
 This practise has fallen out of favour recently, with popular male television and pop stars taking these roles.
 Conversely, the role of a pantomime dame, a middle aged woman played by a man in drag for comic relief, is still one of the mainstays of panto.

 Similarly, Georgy Millyar played a role of Baba Yaga, an ugly old woman with supernatural abilities in a dozen of films, including Vasilisa the Beautiful (1940) and Jack Frost (1964).
 He used to say that an actress does not ever allow anyone to make her that ugly, while he does.